-Qn: Is a ban always the best solution?
+Qn: Is a total ban always the best solution?

-A ban will be the best solution if:
+A total ban will be the best solution if:

-- Banning results in a SMALLER welfare loss than not attempting to control consumption at all. - Banning is phased in and society in general is accepting of the ban. - Enforcement costs is low and it is easy to ensure compliance over time.
+- MEC generated is very large - Banning results in a SMALLER welfare loss than not attempting to control consumption at all. - Banning is phased in and society in general is accepting of the ban. - Enforcement costs is low and it is easy to ensure compliance over time.